nskulkin/Nikita-Skulkin-Portfolio/README.md

 ---

+### About Me

+I am an MSc-qualified R&D and Mechanical Engineer specializing in FEA simulation (ANSYS, Abaqus) and complex CAD design.

+Following my academic and R&D career, I relocated to the UK.
+My immediate priority was to gain practical, hands-on industry experience within the UK market and perfect my business-level English.

+To achieve this, I took on Field Engineering and client-facing roles.
+This phase provided me with an invaluable understanding of how systems are commissioned, installed, and perform in real-world environments.

+I am now focused on applying this unique combination of deep analytical skills and practical field experience to my core career in R&D and Mechanical Engineering.

+---

 ## Project 1: R&D / CFD Simulation (ANSYS)
 ### Project: Increasing the Strength of Extruder Parts by Spraying (MSc Thesis)